syedmutti/Panoptic-deeplab-labelgen/README.md

 # Panoptic-deeplab-labelgen
-Scripts to generate Additional instance labels for Panoptic-deeplab
+Scripts to generate Panoptic-deeplab like instance labels for Panoptic-deeplab